 Everyone has a stake in their local economy and everyone can be an investor, too.
 Entrepreneurs need all kinds of support.
-Yes, financial capital is important, but so are other forms of support, from office space to child care.
+Financial capital is important, but so are other forms of support, from expert mentoring to child care.
 Entrepreneurs supported by the community do better.
 The economy does better, too.
-Everybody wins.
+It’s part of what make this place a nice place to live and raise a family.

 Pitching to the Community of Dragons – Criteria